PRS-JSW/EarthquakeDamageRiskAssessor/README.md

    <img src="misc/Step9.png" style="float: left; margin-right: 0px;" />

 **Part 2 - To assess the damage risk of Reconstructed Building**
-1. On the “Assess Damage Risk of Reconstructed Building page, input and select details of the building in the fields and click Submit.
+1. On the “Assess Damage Risk of Reconstructed Building" page, input and select details of the building in the fields and click Submit.

    <img src="misc/Step9.png" style="float: left; margin-right: 0px;" />